2012–13 Los Angeles Kings season: February

 Los Angeles opened the month with a 4–7 loss to the Anaheim Ducks on February 2, marking the second time in the season they allowed five goals in regulation.
 Quick was pulled from the goal after allowing Anaheim's Nick Bonino to score two goals in six minutes.
 Brown scored two power play goals for the Kings, who tied the game three times but never led.
 The Kings followed that loss with a 4–2 victory against the Columbus Blue Jackets, against whom they held without a shot on goal for more than 18 minutes and 28 seconds between the second and third periods.
 But Los Angeles suffered their first shutout of the season with a 0–3 loss to the Nashville Predators on February 7.
 The Kings made 32 shots on goal, but managed only four during the third period.
 Penner was again a healthy scratch.
 The Kings lost again on February 10 to the Detroit Red Wings despite a season-high 47 shots.
 Alec Martinez tied the game 2–2 for the Kings with 53 seconds left in the game, but Detroit's Jonathan Ericsson scored the game-winning goal with five seconds left.

 Despite the loss, Red Wings coach Mike Babcock felt Los Angeles was the superior team in the third quarter, and Kopitar and Brown both believed it was the team's best game of the season so far.
 The Detroit game was later described as a turning point for the Kings, who went on to win five of their next six games.
 They beat the St. Louis Blues 4–1 on February 11, with backup goaltender Jonathan Bernier making 21 saves in his first start with the Kings.
-Los Angeles matched their season best for goals, and Carter scored twice for the first time since game six of the 2012 Stanley Cup Finals.
+Los Angeles matched their season best for goals, and Carter scored twice for the first time since game six of the 2012 Stanley Cup Final.
 Martinez, however, suffered an upper body injury in the first period and was placed on injured reserve, joining fellow defencemen Greene and Mitchell.
 Bernier started again the next game on February 15, when the Kings beat Columbus 2–1 in their first home game after five away.
 Kyle Clifford scored late in the second period, marking the first Kings lead in four home games, and Richards scored a goal with a two-man advantage in the third to capture his 400th NHL point.